sourceduty/sourceduty/README.md

 <br>

 Sourceduty is a dynamic digital creative company founded by [Alex Aldridge](https://chatgpt.com/g/g-mdnYSJr20-alex-aldridge) in late 2022, based in Canada but with a vision that extends globally.
 As a self-taught designer, inventor, and software developer, Alex brings his unique blend of talents to the company, which specializes in sharing open-source codes, computer science, concept ideas, and creative inspiration.
+Download the current list of Sourceduty [custom GPTs](https://github.com/sourceduty/Custom_GPTs).

 #

 Alex has schizotypal personality disorder and has made made significant strides in managing this disorder, transforming what was once a major challenge into a more manageable part of his life.
 Through dedicated self-study, disciplined routines, and a deep commitment to understanding his condition, he now exercises much greater control over its effects.
-His journey reflects not only resilience but also a proactive approach to mental health, allowing him to function effectively in daily life and focus on his personal and academic growth.
-While the traits of the disorder may still be present, they no longer define his capabilities or limit his ambitions.

 #

 👋 Alex: _I understand how past and modern theorists think.
 Almost every science field was researched by me for Sourceduty, and I also created new sciences in order to help solve science as much as possible.
 Custom GPTs continue to be developed for science and theoretical research._

-Download the current list of Sourceduty [custom GPTs](https://github.com/sourceduty/Custom_GPTs).

 #